Whether you're trying to up your fruit and veg intake or want to aim for lucky number seven we explain how to do it...

 - Fruit and veg cooked in stews and soups.
 Frozen, canned and dried fruit and veg.

 - We are advised to keep an eye on the amount of fruit juice and smoothies we consume.
 Limit your consumption of fruit/vegetable juices and smoothies to a combined total of 150ml a day (one portion).
-Crushing fruit into juice also releases the sugars contained in the fruit, which can cause damage to teeth.
-Even unsweetened fruit juice and smoothies are sugary, so limit these to a combined total of 150ml a day.
+Crushing fruit into juice releases the sugars contained in the fruit, which can cause damage to teeth.
+Even unsweetened fruit juice and smoothies are sugary, so limit these to a combined total of 150ml a day and enjoy as part of a meal to minimise the effects on your teeth.

 - Potatoes don’t count because we tend to use them as a starch in place of bread, pasta or rice.
 (However, they are still a source of fibre, B vitamins and potassium.)
 Sweet potatoes do count because they are often eaten in addition to the starchy food in a meal.